 You’ll probably fail much more than you’ll succeed

 At the risk of sounding like a pessimist, Peace Corps volunteers who successfully complete 10 percent of the projects they start are considered rock stars in their field.
 There are several reasons for this.
 Lines of communication are slower in rural communities (regardless of where you are in the world), and the people you enlist to help with projects might be slower to act than you expect (think weeks) — though they usually come through.
 You’re also likely to run into some locals who don’t care much for volunteers, Americans, or both.
 At best, these folks will leave you alone; at worst, they’ll hinder your work and spread nasty rumors about you.
 Your training will assist with this aspect of volunteer service, as well, but it mainly serves to prepare you for an inevitable truth: you won’t save the country, or even your community.
 But don’t lose hope.
 If you work hard, stay organized and make an effort to reach out to a large number of local residents, then you’re bound to greatly improve the lives of some of the people around you — maybe not as many as you would like, but certainly enough to make the whole experience worthwhile.
+You also might want to consider packing properly with the right bags to prevent unnecessary security issues too.

 Get ready to hate the U.S.A. (for a bit, anyway)